Ipswich Cricketers

 Contact:telephone(01473) 225910telephonewebsiteWebsite

-A large town centre "Tolly Folly" pub opposite the Tower Ramparts bus station, operated by JD Wetherspoon.
+The Cricketers is large town centre "Tolly Folly" pub opposite the Tower Ramparts bus station, operated by JD Wetherspoon.
+It is poplular with cask ale drinkers.

 It has various seating areas around a central bar and kitchen and is popular at most times of the day.
-The patio area to the side includes a heated smoking area.
-There are regular beer festivals.
+Externally there are patio areas to the side and rear.
+There are regular Wetherspoons beer festivals.

 expand